 Description: Thunder Mountain is a great intro coaster if you are looking to eventually work up the nerve to do bigger coasters.
 The theming is an Old Western mining town with lots of mountains, caverns and dynamite to make your way through.

-Thunder Mountain is located next to Splash Mountain.
+Thunder Mountain is located at the back of Frontierland next to Tiana’s Bayou Adventure.
 Here’s the location on the map.

 Rider Switch is offered for Thunder Mountain.
 This is Disney’s system allowing guests with small children to take turns riding bigger rides, while another person/people wait with the little one.